 As a shy Asian American kid, I've always been a watcher and a listener.
-Growing up with parents from different cultural backgrounds was often confusing - but the world made the most sense to me when I was watching and listening to movies and music.
-During the summer, my mom would take me to check out a stack of movies as tall as me from the library.
-We’d watch them all in a week, then go back to the library, check new ones out - wash, rinse, and repeat.
+Growing up with parents from different cultural backgrounds was often confusing - but the world made the most sense to me when I was watching and listening.
+Because of this, I harvested different skills from both sides of my family.

-My parents were always eager to share their own love for their favorite films and music.
-As I grew older, I eventually learned to locate and develop my own.
-It was only a matter of time before I found my voice through this pattern of constant watching and listening: observing the big screen and turning a small singing habit into a 7-year choir career.
+My family has always been eager to share their love for forms of self-expression.
+As I've grown older, I've learned to locate and develop my own.
+It was only a matter of time before I began to define my voice through this pattern of constant watching and listening - observing the big screen, exploring music by era, and even turning a small singing habit into a 7-year choir career.

-The more I dove into movies and music, the more inspired I became.
-But being inspired was never enough - I had to know about the people behind the work that they did and why they did it.
-So, I started reading biographies about people I liked to learn more about where they came from.
-Learning about people made movies and music so much more fascinating and drove me to try to make my own stuff.
-From writing songs, to making short films with my sister, to engaging in musical performances, I realized I felt the most unafraid and sure of myself when I could contribute creatively.
+The more I dove into stories, movies, and music, the more inspired I became.
+But being inspired was never enough.
+I had to know about the people behind the work that they did and why they did it.
+This desire made me a curious person, particularly about reading biographies of people I looked up to.
+Learning about people, where they come from, and where they've been has made everything artistic - and basically, life - so much more interesting to traverse.
+From writing and covering songs, to making short films with my sister, to engaging in musical performances, I've realized I feel the most alive when I can contribute creatively.

-Ultimately, family reunions gave me the chance to be Photo-Taker and Video-Maker.
-When I read my late grandfather’s autobiography after he passed away, I couldn’t help but become Archaeologist; the idea that my grandfather was driven by a lifelong idea to document his story catalyzed me to start digging up his and embracing my own.
+Especially when my late grandfather's autobiography fell into my hands after he passed away, I couldn't help but become Archaeologist.
+The idea that my grandfather was driven by a lifelong idea to document his story (and that my family was so eager to help him) catalyzed me to start digging up his and embracing my own.
 Stories were no longer just entertainment to me - they were essential.
 Knowing more about where I’ve come from has allowed me to know where I’m going.

 Today, I still crave creative and challenging environments like I crave my favorite movie scene or line in a book.
-Watching, listening, creating, and sharing through managing projects in a student-run agency, interning at a creative agency in Shanghai, and growing a travel tech startup has taught me how to dig up, analyze, and creatively communicate solutions to problems that impact how the world sees businesses and how we see the world.
-I continue to expand my understanding of this impact through visual communication, analytical writing, collaborative projects, and creative-problem solving.
+Watching, listening, creating, and sharing through: managing projects in a student-run agency; interning at a creative agency in Shanghai; and growing a travel tech startup has taught me how to dig up, analyze, and creatively communicate solutions to problems that impact how the world sees businesses and how we see the world.
+I continue to expand my understanding of this impact through visual communication, content creation, analytical writing, collaborative projects, and creative-problem solving.